Uganda

 U.S. Litigation: U.T. v.
 Bondi

-Transfers have not yet occurred under a 2025 U.S.-Uganda agreement.
-On July 29, 2025, the United States signed an Asylum Cooperative Agreement (ACA) with Uganda, under which the United States would send those who “may seek protection” in the United States to Uganda.
+On July 29, 2025, the United States signed an ACA with Uganda, under which the United States would send those who “may seek protection” in the United States to Uganda.
 Ugandan officials acknowledged the arrangement, stating that “individuals with criminal records and unaccompanied minors will not be accepted” and that “Uganda also prefers that individuals from African countries shall be the ones transferred to Uganda.”
-The agreement was published in the federal register on September 3, 2025 without any details about its implementation.
+The agreement was published in the U.S. Federal Register on September 3, 2025 without any details about its implementation.

 An ACA is an agreement where the United States bars asylum seekers from applying for U.S. asylum and sends them to a third country to apply for protection there.
 U.S. law governing “safe third country” agreements provides that asylum seekers cannot be sent to third countries for assessment of their asylum claims unless they would be safe from persecution and have access to full and fair asylum procedures.
 The current and former Trump administrations have repeatedly entered into ACAs with countries that do not meet these requirements.
 The agreement with Uganda is being challenged in U.T. v.
 Bondi, which challenges the legality of several aspects of the ACAs purportedly entered into under the safe third country provision of U.S. law.
 This includes a Department of Homeland Security (DHS) 2019 interim final rule purporting to authorize the ACAs (ratified by DHS in 2025), DHS guidance implementing them, and designations finding that countries with which the United States has ACAs provide access to a “full and fair” asylum system.
 U.T. v.
 Bondi began as a challenge to ACAs during the first Trump administration as U.T. v.
 Barr.

 Uganda’s history of receiving transferred asylum seekers raises serious concerns about their treatment, access to legal status, and protection.
 Between 2015 and 2018, Uganda received 1,749 Sudanese and Eritrean asylum seekers transferred from Israel.
 Once in Uganda, many of these individuals were reportedly subjected to beatings, exploitation, and forced return to potentially dangerous situations in their home countries.
-Following litigation, the Israeli Supreme court halted the Israeli government from further forced transfers to Uganda and Rwanda in 2018.
+Following litigation, the Israeli Supreme court halted the Israeli government from carrying out further forced transfers to Uganda and Rwanda in 2018.

-Uganda is unsafe for many asylum seekers, including LGBTQ people, women, and political activists.
+Uganda is unsafe for many asylum seekers, including LGBTQ+ people, women, and political activists.
 Members of the LGBTQ+ population face legal discrimination and violent attacks in Uganda.
 Journalists and individuals critical of the Ugandan government risk arrest and brutal detention.
 Violence against women is widespread, and survivors frequently encounter inadequate support services.
-Uganda’s asylum system is backlogged, and those recognized as refugees are often sent to settlements with limited access to education or legal employment.
-In early December 2025, Uganda’s minister for refugees announced that the government would no longer grant refugee status to Eritreans, Ethiopians and Somalis, citing a shortfall of funding from UNHCR and an overburdened system that cannot provide full and fair asylum procedures and essential services to recognized refugees.